Zlatibor: Geography

 Zlatibor itself is located in the northern part of the Stari Vlah region, a historical border region between Raška, Herzegovina and Bosnia.
 It spreads over an area of 300 km2, 27 mi in length, southeast to northwest, and up to 23 mi in width.
 Its highest peak, Tornik, has an elevation of 1,496 m.
 Zlatibor is situated between 43° 31' N, and 43° 51' N, and between 19° 28' E and 19° 56' E.

 The southern and the eastern border of Zlatibor are natural – the rivers Uvac and Veliki Rzav.
 Villages of Mokra Gora, Semegnjevo and Jablanica mark its western border towards the Tara Mountain.
 Southern part of Zlatibor, extending towards the Zlatar mountains, is referred to as Murtenica.
 There is a 22 m tall Gostilje waterfall on the mountain, in the village of the same name.

+There are several caves on the mountain, like Stopića Cave and Prerast Cave, on the southern slopes.
+Prerast is a typical natural "stone bridge", formed with the collapse of the cave ceiling above the stream.
+It is also known as the Točkovička Cave or Šupljica.
+The cave is 48 m long, 12 m high, while the entry points are 12 m (upper entry) and 16 m (lower exit) high.
+The stone arch above is 20 m thick.

 Artificial lake Ribnica was created in 1971.
 The Crni Rzav river was dammed to create a reservoir for household usage.